adzcai/rlbook/book/mdps.md

 :::{prf:definition} Policies
 :label: policy

 A **policy** $\pi$ describes the agent's strategy: which actions it takes in a given situation.
 A key goal of RL is to find the **optimal policy** that maximizes the total reward on average.

 There are three axes along which policies can vary: their outputs, inputs, and time-dependence.
-We'll discuss each of these in turn.

 1.  **Deterministic or stochastic.** A deterministic policy outputs actions while a stochastic policy outputs *distributions* over